Guillermo Diaz (basketball)

-Guillermo Díaz (born March 4, 1985) is a Puerto Rican professional basketball player for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
-Díaz was drafted by the Los Angeles Clippers of the National Basketball Association (NBA) in 2006, becoming the fifth Puerto Rican ever drafted by the NBA and the eighth to play there.
-He has also played professionally in Europe and in Puerto Rico.
+Guillermo Díaz (born March 4, 1985) is a Puerto Rican former professional basketball player.
+Díaz was drafted by the Los Angeles Clippers of the National Basketball Association (NBA) in 2006, becoming the fifth Puerto Rican ever drafted by the NBA and the eighth to play in the league.
+He has also played professionally in Europe and spent the majority of his career in the Baloncesto Superior Nacional (BSN).

 Biography

 University of Miami

 Diaz had a stellar college career at the University of Miami, where he earned All-American status.
 At the University of Miami, he finished 10th on the school's all-time scoring list with 1,477 points, including 174 three-point field goals.
 He garnered All-Big East Team Freshman First Team honors in 2003–04 and led Miami in scoring as both a sophomore and a junior.
 He was named to the All-ACC Team in both his sophomore and junior years.